Red Spots on Skin: 19 Common Causes & Treatments

 1. Allergies

-What it looks like: Medium-sized patches that are very itchy and may be filled with fluid.
-They generally appear after contact with plants or fur, or after ingesting some types of medications.
-Allergy rashes may also be caused by insect bites or food poisoning.
+What it looks like: Medium-sized, very itchy patches that may be filled with fluid.
+They usually appear after contact with plants or animal fur, or after taking certain medications.
+Allergy rashes can also result from insect bites or food poisoning.

-Treatment: Symptoms can be relieved with specific medication to treat allergies, such as: loratadine, corticosteroids (e.g. prednisone), or topical creams (e.g. promethazine).
-They should be taken as prescribed.
+Treatment: Symptoms can be relieved with specific allergy medications, such as loratadine, corticosteroids (for example, prednisone), or topical creams (for example, promethazine).
+These medications should always be used exactly as prescribed.

 2. Fungal infections